- Third Form

 - Choose your Fifth Form classes; consider your academic program over the next three years.
 You should take classes that challenge you but in which you can be successful.
 You should expect to work hard.
 You are welcome to meet with your college counselor to discuss what courses you should take.

 - Begin thinking about college.
-It is a little early to really decide where you want to go, but you should be listening to friends, talking with your parents and teachers, and learning about a variety of schools that might interest you.
+It is a little early to decide where you want to go, but you should be listening to friends, talking with your parents and teachers, and learning about a variety of schools that might interest you.
 Feel free to come by the College Counseling Office and use our resources.

 - Take advantage of Spring Break to visit one or two campuses.
 While it’s early to begin formal college visits, if you are traveling near schools that you think might interest you, by all means drive through the campus.
 If you think you like it, don’t hesitate to get out of the car and walk around the campus a bit.
 Students will be happy to answer questions, and in fact will probably be flattered that you are interested in their school.